amadeus/Engine.js/README.md

 approximately 60 times a second, and it performs a variety of important tasks that are absolutely important to know and understand.

-First, `.run` determines a new `tick` value based on the time since last frame.
+First, `.run` determines a new `.tick` value based on the time since last frame.
+This will be the time since the last frame in seconds, as a float.
+In other words, pretty small, ideally around 0.16666.
+The value of tick should be used by the various Item instances to determine distances travelled, etc.

 Next, the canvas is cleared, based on the `.clearColor` value, or lack thereof.